How to Prep Your Cards in Adobe inDesign Hey there! So your team has come up with some sweet graphics, and you are finally ready to prepare your PDF for printing... You've come to the right place. 😉 First thing you'll want to do is purchase and install Adobe inDesign. If you're trying to create a pr

 October 17, 2018

-Our Design Process Take a deeper look at how we design our characters and cards.
+Take a deeper look at how we design our characters and cards.
 The Italian Man Back in the 15th century, a young Italian boy with no formal education began doing sketches and paintings as a teenager.
-He would study various…
+He would study various disciplines and then…

 peacemaker hero